uc-cdis/thor/README.md

 This new code can then be adopted by the existing userbase.

+Note: As of 09/17/21, for the sake of simplicity and speed in programming, the steps will be run linearly, 1-5, and 6-7.
+There should be little to no time loss, as steps execute quickly, and the result should be the same.

 # How to run Thor

 ## Create the database